kumarhimself/the-foundation/README.md

 If you don't know how to use Git, I highly recommend you learn what it is and how to use it as it is an extremely useful tool and will no doubt have big implications in many industries.
 Here is the link to a great tutorial on YouTube: [Git Tutorial for Beginners](https://www.youtube.com/watch?v=8JJ101D3knE)

-I hope you have a great experience reading my notes!
+I hope you enjoy reading the notes!

 Sincerely,